 The WAH-64 is generally similar to the AH-64D Longbow Apache, but has a number of unique features:

-Some sources claim over a thousand Apaches have been exported, but a tally of the export numbers given above shows the actual total to be about 300.BACK_TO_TOP
+Some sources claim over a thousand Apaches have been exported, but the actual total seems to be about 300.BACK_TO_TOP

 * Sources include:

 Information on current international deals was obtained from the Boeing website.